 Love them or hate them and in Ireland, opinions can be equally divided, you have to hand it to the Dublin based Rock group who have conquered the world in music terms.

-Formed in 1976 as the Irish showband era was well into its decline, U2 with Bono’s expressive vocals coupled with the Edge’s individual style of guitar effects, the band reached international acclaim with the release of their second album War.
+Formed in 1976 as the Irish showband era was well into its decline, U2 with Bono’s expressive vocals coupled with the Edge’s individual style of guitar effects, and backed by Adam Clayton and Larry Mullen Jr. the band reached international acclaim with the release of their second album War.